maidsafe/safe_network/README.md

 `cargo run --release --bin safe wallet get-faucet http://localhost:8000`

 Please note that this feature is still unstable and most likely won't work yet.

+## Token transfers

+Start a local network and a faucet as described above.

+- Get your wallet address
+`cargo run --release --bin safe -- wallet address`

+- Send tokens to an address, this will output a Transfer hex string that you must send to the recipient out-of-band `cargo run --release --bin safe -- wallet send [amount] [address]`

+- Receive tokens from a Transfer hex string
+`cargo run --release --bin safe -- wallet receive [transfer]`

 ## Using example app which exercises the Register APIs